 1. Place the baby in the right position:

-The best position for your baby to feed from the bottle is the breastfeeding position: lying on the back cuddled in your arms.
+The best position for bottle-nursing is the breastfeeding position: lying on the back cuddled in your arms.
 If you intend to put the baby on a surface, then keep her in a slightly arched position that mimics the natural breastfeeding position.

-Never let the baby hold the bottle vertically straight or tip it over into her mouth (3).
+Never let the baby hold the bottle vertically straight or tip it over into her mouth (2).
 This could choke the baby or result in infection, if the contents flow out into her ears.
 The eustachian tubeiXA passage connecting the middle ear to the pharynx/back of the throat. of babies is smaller and straight and the milk may go into the middle ear leading to ear infection.
 Instead, let the baby exert strength from her hand and decide the amount of tilt she requires for the bottle.